Built-ins

 panic msg:string

-function takes a single argument, which is the error message that
+The panic function takes a single argument, which is the error message that

 the program will print before it terminates with exit status 1.